 As services change their policies and technology, more short codes from those services will be received.

-*Please note that you cannot reply to short code numbers from MySudo.
+*Please note that you may not be able to reply to short code numbers in all cases from MySudo.

 Learn more: SMS short codes - What you need to know